ubahn/ubahn-go/README.md

 ## Installation and usage

-The import path for the package is *gopkg.in/ubahn/ubahn-go.v1*.

-To install it, run:
+To install the package run:

     go get github.com/ubahn/ubahn-go